-POL 339 SPECIAL TOPICS IN POLITICAL THEORY
+POL 339 SPECIAL TOPICS IN POLITICAL THEORY Three credit hours

 An intensive examination of special topics in political philosophy.
 Subjects vary, and may address central political concepts such as justice, freedom, democracy, and the political thought of selected thinkers.
 Course can be repeated if subjects differ.